filips123/PWAsForFirefox/native/README.md

 ### Other

 This project provides shell completion files for Bash, Elvish, Fish, PowerShell, and Zsh.
-On Windows, all completions are automatically installed into the `completions` directory in your chosen installation directory, but you will need to manually include them in your shell.
-In the DEB package, completions for Bash, Fish, and Zsh are automatically installed into the correct directories for that shells.
-For other systems or shells, you can find the pre-built completions in build artifacts or release attachments, or build them along with the project (they will be in `target/{PROFILE}/completions`).
+On Windows, all completions are installed into the `completions` directory in your chosen installation directory, but you need to manually load them into your shell.
+When using DEB or RPM packages or installing the package from Homebrew, completions for Bash, Fish, and Zsh are automatically installed into required directories and loaded by shells.
+For other operating systems or shells, you can find the pre-built completions in build artifacts or release attachments, or build them along with the project (they will be in `target/{PROFILE}/completions`).

-You can also check the built-in program help.
+You can also check the built-in program help (`firefoxpwa --help`).

 ## Contributing